 The estimated amount of contracts of capital nature (net of advances) remaining to be executed and not provided for is Rs.
-Nil (As at 31 March, 2021 Rs.
-Nil )
+Nii (As at 31 March, 2021 Rs.
+Nii)

-The Company continues to incur loss, liabilities exceeds assets and company has defaulted in repayment of borrowings .
-These events indicate that there is a material uncertainty that may cast significant doubt on the company's ability to continue as a going concern.
-However, Holding company as well company having development rights for entire land owned by the company are currently under corporate insolvency resolution process pursuant to the provisions of the Insolvency and Bankruptcy Code, 2016 and RP, in both company have taken over management and control of the respective Company with the objective of running the same as a going concerns, Therefore , present financial statements has been prepared on going concern basis.
+The Company continues to incur loss, liabilities exceeds assets and company has defaulted in repayment of borrowings.
+These events indicate that there is a material uncertainty that may cast significant doubt on the company as fulfilly the provision of the company as well company having development rights for entire land owned by the company as currently under corporate inspiratory control of the provisions of the Insolvency and Bankruptcy Code, 2016 and RP.
+In both company have taken over management and control of the respective Company with the objective of running the same as a going concerns, Therefore, present financial statements has been prepared on going concern basis.